All posts by hudelson

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.

-Thanks to Ann Joy and Brian Hudelson for reviewing this document.
+Thanks to Kristin Kleeberger, Mike Maddox, and Ann Wied for reviewing this document.

 A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.